 Additionally, as sweat is the biggest source of moisture when exercising, many sport players will adopt effective sweat-resistant pouches to block excess moisture getting to the devices.

 It's always important to look after the health of your ears.
 A great way to do so is to check your auditory abilities with a medical professional.
-Call HEARINGlife today on 1800 030 502 or click here to book your free* assessment.
+Call HEARINGlife today on 1800 030 502 or click here to book your no cost* assessment.

 1Australian Bureau of Statistics, EXERCISE.
 Accessed September 2017